-- Cisco Unity Connection deployed on a Cisco MCS 7845 platform supports up to 10,000 users with voice mailboxes accessible through the phone or integrated into their email client. - The Cisco Unified CM servers and the Cisco Unity Connection server can also be virtualized onto the Cisco UCS C210 M2 hardware platform.
+- Cisco Unity Connection deployed on a Cisco MCS 7845 platform supports up to 10,000 users with voice mailboxes accessible through the phone or integrated into their email client. - The Cisco Unified CM servers and the Cisco Unity Connection server can also be virtualized onto the Cisco UCS C240 M3 hardware platform, which is a 2 RU form factor.
 For redundancy and resiliency purposes, the primary and backup subscribers are installed on different server hardware.
 For 10,000 users, the publisher uses its own hardware platform so additional services, such as Cisco Unified Contact Center Express, can be installed in the future.
-Unity Connection also requires its own hardware because it needs six CPUs, plus one more for running the VMWare process.
+Unity Connection also requires its own hardware because it needs six CPUs, plus one more for running the VMware process.